 The school leader:

-- Makes the well-being of students the fundamental value in all decision making and actions.
+- Makes the well-being and success of students the fundamental value in all decision making and actions.

 - Fulfills professional responsibilities with honesty and integrity.